oreshinya/purescript-identy/docs/02-Usage.md

 It is a state management utilities for [purescript-freedom](https://github.com/purescript-freedom/purescript-freedom).

-Have a fun to build complex application with `purescript-identy`.
+Have a fun to build complex application with `purescript-identy` ;)

 ## Installation